New program aims to protect brains…and save lives

 “It was a devastating story,” recalls McAvoy, now the director of the Center for Concussion at Rocky Mountain Hospital for Children (RMHC).
 “It really shaped who I am, both professionally and personally.”

-Fast forward six years, and McAvoy has dedicated her career to urging parents, teachers, athletic trainers and physicians to work together to betteridentify and manage concussions in youngathletes.
-In November, she published a sweeping concussion management protocol, The R.E.A.P.
+Fast forward six years, and McAvoy dedicated her career to urging parents, teachers, athletic trainers and physicians to work together to betteridentify and manage concussions in young athletes.
+She published a sweeping concussion management protocol, The R.E.A.P.
 Concussion Management Program (Reduce, Educate, Accommodate, Pace), aimed at assuring that young concussion patients don’t return to school or play too soon, and do all they can to avoid the potentiallydeadly Second Impact Syndrome (severe swelling that can occur when a still-injured brain is hit again) that killed Jake.

 “We have gone from believing that concussions are no big deal to understanding that they can have very serious consequences,” says Dr. Susan Kirelik, medical director of pediatric emergency services for Rocky Mountain Hospital for Children at Sky Ridge Medical Center in Lone Tree.